AlvinLindfors/earth-minecraft/README.md

 #### Submitting Your Nation

-To submit you nation type the above mentioned information into the #nation-submission text channel in the discord server.
+To submit your nation type all the information into the #nation-submission text channel in the discord server.

 Example: